-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which ti
+Maximum Residual Disinfectant Level Goal (MRDLG):

 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.
 Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.